College of Business > News & Events > Economics Degree Becomes Pathway to Marketplace

 By Ovetta Sampson /

 Aksh Gupta hunches over the latest sales report for his startup, Occasion, an online booking agency.
 Gupta seems oblivious to the constant clatter of computers, whispered conversations and occasional lunch meetings that permeate 1871, a shared working space in downtown Chicago.
 Like hundreds of entrepreneurs housed in this hotbed of tech business newbies, Gupta is trying to make his startup dreams reality.
 That story isn't new.
-What is interesting, though, is how he got on the road to start-up nation — a winding road that included a Master of Science in Economics & Policy Analysis
+What is interesting, though, is how he got on the road to start-up nation — a winding road that included a Master of Science in Economics & Policy Analysis from DePaul.